-Music in Metropolitan Washington: Thriving Traditions by Phyllis M. May-Machunda
+Music in Metropolitan Washington

+Phyllis M. May-Machunda

 Washington, the capital city, has long been known for its official culture and public celebrations such as presidential inaugurations, Independence Day pageantry, military band concerts, state funerals, and embassy receptions.
-Yet it possesses another reality, one sometimes hidden beneath the official veneer.
-Washington, the residential city, burgeons with cultures transplanted from beyond urban, state, and national boundaries as well as with hybrid traditions newly rooted in an urban environment.
-Over the next several years the Office of Folklife Programs will explore the fascinating, vital, and variegated pool of cultures that enliven the Washington metropolitan area.
+Yet it has another reality, one sometimes hidden behind official functions.
+Washington, the residential city, burgeons with cultures transplanted from beyond urban, state, and national boundaries as well as hybrid traditions newly rooted in an urban environment.

-Metropolitan Washington, with over two million residents, is currently the home of more than 850,000 Blacks, nearly 100,000 Hispanics, an almost equal number of Asians, and thousands of other peoples from around the world.
-Unique forces have shaped the cultural development of the distinct yet interdependent residential communities located on the banks of the Potomac and Anacostia Rivers.
+Metropolitan Washington, with over four million residents, is currently home to more than one million African Americans, 250,000 Hispanic Americans, nearly 250,000 Asian/Pacific Americans, and thousands of other peoples from around the world.
+Unique forces have shaped the cultural development of the distinct yet interdependent residential communities located on the banks of the Potomac and Anacostia rivers.
 Evolving as a center designed to meet the needs of national politics and government, the city neither developed a culture based on a manufacturing economy nor drew a large European immigrant population as did New York and Baltimore.
-Instead, it merged its southern agrarian culture with northern business interests and developed a strong workforce geared to service and government.
-The traditions arising out of this mix were strongly enriched by a continual influx of people from the South and, more recently, immigrants from Central America, the Caribbean, and Southeast Asia.
-For thousands who have moved to the area, the city has been the focal point of ardent dreams, abundant hopes, and magnificent intentions.
-People, viewing the city as the pinnacle of American possibilities, have flocked to Washington throughout its 200-year history, in search of refuge, a better life and greater opportunities for freedom, education, power, respect, employment, and financial security.
+Instead, it developed a strong workforce geared to service and government.
+The metropolitan area has been enriched by a continual influx of people from the South and, more recently, immigrants from Central America, the Caribbean, Southeast Asia and the Horn of Africa.
+For thousands who have moved to the area, the city has been a focal point of ardent dreams, expanding hopes, and magnificent intentions.
+Viewing the city as an environment of distinctly American possibilities, people have flocked to Washington throughout its 200-year history, in search of refuge, a better life, and greater opportunities for freedom, education, power, respect, employment, and financial security.
 While some have come with abundant wealth, others have brought little more than themselves, their values, and their traditions to sustain themselves in their transition to a new situation.